cran-task-views/Omics/Omics.md

     using a Poisson-Binomial model.
 -   `r pkg("Signac")` is a framework for the analysis and exploration of single-cell chromatin data.
+-   `r pkg("PSSMCOOL")` contains the computation of various features from Position Specific Scoring Matrix (PSSM).

 [**Methylation**]{#methylation}